itfrombit/osx_handmade_minimal/README.md

 A port of Handmade Hero (http://handmadehero.org) for OS X.

-This repository works with Casey's source code from handmade_hero_day_234.
+This repository works with Casey's source code from handmade_hero_day_237.

 Note 2016-07-11:
 ----------------
-I am currently in the process of bringing the OS X platform layer up-to-date after another winter/spring hiatus.
+I am currently in the process of bringing the OS X platform layer up-to-date after another long winter/spring hiatus.

-This version is compatible with Day 234.
+This version is compatible with Day 237.

 However, the Handmade Hero source code is currently using the non-portable _snprintf_s function in handmade_debug.cpp.